In Remembrance - Dennis Buettner, FASLA (1943-2020)

 With the passing of Dennis Buettner, FASLA on Sept.
 15, 2020 the Friends of Villa Terrace have lost a treasure, the creator of their beloved Renaissance Garden.

-But it was Dennis’s passion for history, plants and public spaces that convinced our Friends group that he was the landscape architect who should be entrusted with the re-design of the neglected gardens at Villa Terrace in 1997.
+It was Dennis’s passion for history, plants and public spaces that convinced our Friends group that he was the landscape architect who should be entrusted with the re-design of the neglected gardens at Villa Terrace in 1997.
 He proved them 100% correct.
 Dennis was President of Buettner and Associates for over 20 years at that time.
 The promise of his landscape architectural firm had been seen in several large public projects, like the Governor’s Residence and the Allen Centennial Gardens in Madison, the Janesville Rotary Gardens and the Green Bay Botanical Gardens.

 After designing and overseeing the installation of our Renaissance Garden by directing a host of volunteers from the Renaissance Garden Club, Dennis loved and excelled at giving insightful tours of the garden he knew so well.
 But he did not just do the design: He served on the Friends Board from 2003 onward, was secretary in 2006 and president in 2008-9.
 He shared his knowledge and enthusiasm in many lectures, gave his collection of Japanese prints for an exhibition, wrote our first annual report and organized tours of other private gardens for the Friends and the Wisconsin Hardy Plant Society.
 His partner, Scot Lace, was in charge of the Christmas decorations at the Villa for 15 years.